 Not only is taking time off essential but so is using it to get away.
 Most workers, when they do take time off, use half or less of that time for travel.
-Those who use most of their vacation time for actual vacations – so-called mega-travelers – reported the greatest happiness of all.
+Those who use most of their vacation time for actual vacations – so-called mega-travellers – reported the greatest happiness of all.

-Those mega-travelers were more likely to receive raises and bonuses than employees who used little or none of their vacation time for travel.
+Those mega-travellers were more likely to receive raises and bonuses than employees who used little or none of their vacation time for travel.
 Getting out of the office helped them advance their careers, not hurt it.

 Build Your Inspiration

 If you don’t take the time to slow down, you won’t have the space to think and get inspired.
 More and more leaders are taking the time to meditate—even if that means scheduling 15 minutes out of their day to do nothing.

 The space to think and reflect helps us to solve problems, discover solutions to dissatisfaction, and work through tensions.
 Ideas and epiphanies can come when our minds are working through issues when they’re not focused on something else.